 Q: Are items from the café available for purchase?

 A: No. The Mayo Clinic Health Systems Café will be closed until further notice and outside food will not be permitted.
 Per state health and safety guidelines our water fountains will also be shut off.

 Q: Are you improving the air quality in the building?

 A: The Museum has a highly efficient and effective HVAC system.
 Our air exchanger will be optimized before, during, and after open hours to maintain clean air quality for visitors and staff alike.

 Q: What kinds of cleaning protocols is the Museum undertaking due to COVID-19?

 A: The Museum prides itself on its high standards as a clean space for children and families to play.
 We will be ramping up our daily disinfecting of high-touch surfaces and our after-hours deep cleaning of all loose parts, props and exhibits to keep our Museum safe for families and staff.

 Q: Which exhibits are open/closed?

 A: At this time, all exhibits are open with some modifications to ensure social distancing and allow for proper cleaning.
 We are excited to share three new exhibits: Energy: Powered by Play, as well as a touch-free exhibit called Lights, Camera, Action! on the Lauri Kuch Memorial Stage and an Interactive Floor in Cecil’s Imagineering Loft.
-In addition, the well-loved Northwoods Winter is back until the end of February.
+In addition, exhibits in the Ag and Nature Lab change monthly and feature a variety of interactive experience for children to learn about agriculture and nature.
 Please keep in mind that the Mankato Clinic Tree of Forts may pose special challenges for social distancing.

 Q: Will the Museum host birthday parties in 2021?